What Is a LIMS, and Does Your Lab Actually Need One?

 - It won’t replace a quality manager.

 - It won’t automatically validate itself for FDA, ISO 17025, or GMP — you still own validation.
 A good LIMS just makes that validation tractable.
+See ISO 17025 Without the Overwhelm for a practical breakdown of what the standard actually requires from your software.

 Choosing a right-sized LIMS

 Enterprise LIMS platforms are powerful but often comically overbuilt for a 3-analyst lab.
 They take six months to deploy, require a consultant, and present 14 fields on every screen “just in case.”
+See our honest comparison with enterprise LIMS platforms for a feature-by-feature breakdown.

 For small and mid-size labs, look for a system that: